dfox/graybox-testing.org/specifications/index.md

 available on this site, shows how design by contract can be realized in a simple format.
 It is for a simple note taking application:

+### Scenario

+* Save a note with a custom name

-#### Pre-conditions
+### Pre-conditions
 * A note with the name "my-note" does not exist

-#### Steps
+### Steps
 * Browse to URL http://localhost/notes
 * Set the name of the note to "my-note"
 * Set the contents of the note to "This is my note"
 * Click "Save"
 * Assert that the status message changes to "Saved note: my-note"

-#### Post-conditions
+### Post-conditions
 * A note with the name "my-note" exists and contains the content "This is my note"

-The specification is very simple and lightweight, and contains enough information to both implement the functionality and write a test for it.
-There will be other artifacts needed to implement a feature like this, for example designs for the user interface, but this format provides the minimal information.
+This specification format is very simple and lightweight, and contains enough information to both implement the functionality and write a test for it.
+There will be other artifacts needed to implement a feature like this, for example designs for the user interface, but this format provides the minimal information needed.

+Once the specification is written, it can be archived as a description of the application's features, used as a script for a human quality assurance person, and converted to an [automated test](/tests/).